top of page

 WHAT IF I’M NOT GETTING WHAT I WANTED OUT OF OUR SESSIONS?

 At Interaction Dynamics, our first and only priority is that our treatment is helpful to you.
-While we encourage our clients to be patient with the process and give it a try for a few sessions before deciding whether it’s “working,” we also understand that treatment is personal and it is not “once size fits all.”
+We encourage our clients to be patient with the process and give it a try for a few sessions before deciding whether it’s "working".
+Treatment is personal and it is not "once size fits all".
 We work hard to tailor our approaches to meet the needs of the individual in the room, but we also each work with our own unique style, and that style may not be for you.
 If you come in for an intake session and are unsure whether you want to continue, please voice your concerns to your therapist.
 We can’t read minds, so we need you to tell us if something isn’t working or isn’t helpful!
 Please don’t worry about hurting our feelings if you don’t think your therapist is right for you.
 If you tell us what you’re looking for, we can help you find another therapist who is a better match for you.
 We have several therapists in our practice at Interaction Dynamics, but we also have a wonderful community of therapists in the neighborhood and would be happy to put you in touch with any of them who could better provide what you’re seeking.

 HOW MUCH DOES A SESSION COST AT INTERACTION DYNAMICS?